jlangch/venice/doc/readme/recursion.md

 ## simple recursion

-To illustrate the problem with simple recursion consuming stack frames for each iteration, let's look at simple recursion example to compute the factorial for a number.
+To illustrate the problem with simple recursion consuming stack frames for each iteration, let's look at a simple recursion example to compute the factorial for a number.

 The computation of factorial numbers is defined as